Unlocking the Benefits of Foam Rolling

 Key Takeaways

-• Foam rolling is a self-myofascial release technique that helps to alleviate muscle tightness and improve flexibility.
+• Foam rolling is a self-myofascial release technique that may help to temporarily alleviate muscle tightness and increase flexibility.

-• The benefits of foam rolling include reducing muscle soreness, improving circulation, and increasing range of motion.
+• Benefits of foam rolling include a reduction in perceived muscle soreness after exercise and temporary improvements in range of motion.

 The Benefits of Foam Rolling